 Test in real-world conditions

-Conducting the test in real world conditions would be different from doing it in a controlled environment due to its great impacts on testers’ behaviour.
+Conducting the test in real-world conditions would be different from doing it in a controlled environment due to its great impacts on testers’ behaviour.
 To be more specific, a game tester might have better performance if he can play on the smartphone that he gets familiar with or in his bedroom where he feels comfortable.
 In addition, rather than hiring professional testers, you should ask the public to do the test in return for the small reward.

 Mockups are important for usability testing since they are cheap and can help you avoid rewrite code.
 There are a lot of tools that can help you to create a mockup for your testing.
-A mockup for usability testing should be interactive and simple to make sure that your testers would have the great experience.
+A mockup for usability testing should be interactive and simple to make sure that your testers would have a great experience.
 BluePrint, AppCooker and FluidUI are some names you should consider.
 Or you can create your handmade sketch to enjoy more freedom and lower cost.

 Keep the questions concise